oguru/rasa-chatbot/README.md

 Several tests have been written to demonstrate my testing capabilities.

-## To Be Improved
-I could not get 1 of the tests to work but have left it commented out to show what I was trying to do.

-The tests pass but throw warnings.
-Several attempts were made to implement Enzyme **act** as expressed by the warnings.
-I am unsure whether this is because Enzyme Adapter is not supported for React 17 yet, so I have used an unofficial temporary version created by a 3rd party.

 ## Setup
 1 - Clone the repository.\
 2 - Install dependencies with ```yarn install``` or ```npm install```.\